 In simple terms, barbershop harmony is vocal harmony produced by four parts: lead, tenor, baritone and bass.
 Finding the right part for your voice is the initial step.
-Any woman of average singing ability, with or without vocal training, will find a part that fits her range.
+Any person of average singing ability, with or without vocal training, will find a part that fits their range.

 Lead is the melody and is sung in the range between A below middle C, and C above middle C.

 Tenor is a harmony part sung consistently above the lead.
 Although tenor is the highest voice in barbershop harmony, it should not be confused with soprano of conventional singing groups.
 The tenor should have a light, sweet, pure tone that will compliment but not overpower the lead voice.

 Baritone covers approximately the same range as lead.
 The baritone harmony notes cross the lead notes, sometimes sung below and sometimes above.
 Baritones must constantly adjust their balance to accommodate their position in the chord.

 Bass singers should have a rich, mellow voice and be able to sing the E flat below middle C easily.
 Basses should not be confused with the alto of conventional groups.
 Many altos can sing the bass part, but others are much better suited to lead or baritone, depending on range and vocal quality.

 It has four parts - no more, no less.

 It has melodies that are easily remembered.

 Barbershop harmonic structure is characterized by: